BodenmillerGroup/cytomapper/inst/scripts/README.md

 - `pancreas_images.rds`: contains the multiplexed images.
 - `pancreas_masks.rds`: contains the cell masks.

-These files are saved in the `inst/exdata`sufolder and form a 100 image dataset that is a subset of the original publication dataset, which comprises 845 images.
+These files are saved in the `inst/exdata` subfolder and form a dataset comprising a hundred multiplexed images that each contain 38 channels, as well as the associated single-cell data.
+This represents a subset of the original publication data set, which contains 845 images.
+The full dataset is also available from Mendeley Data.

 ## Generating the toy dataset
-The toy data used to illustrate the `cytomapper` package is generated from the three .rds files generated above by running the `3_GenerateToyData.Rmd`.

-This folder is used to store the example data from the pancreas dataset after running the `LoadPancreasData.Rmd` and the `LoadPancreasImages.Rmd` R scripts.

-# Script to generate toy data for the `cytomapper` package

-These three object form a dataset comprising a hundred multiplexed images that each contain 38 channels and the associated single-cell data.

-For space reasons, this dataset needs to be subsetted in order to generate the small toy dataset used to illustrate the `cytomapper` package.
+For space reasons, the 100 images dataset needs to be subsetted in order to generate the small toy dataset used to illustrate the `cytomapper` package.

+This toy dataset is generated from the three .rds files generated above by running the `3_GenerateToyData.Rmd` script.

-In this script, we will crop the images to 100 x 100 pixels and limit the number of channels to five.
-We will subset the single-cell dataset accordingly, to retain only the cells and channels that are present on the toy images.
+In this script, a subset of three images (named `E34`, `G01`, and `J02`) is extracted and these images are cropped to 100 x 100 pixels.
+The number of channels is limited to five (`H3`, `CD99`, `PIN`, `CD8a` and `CDH`).

+The `SingleCellExperiment` object containing the single-cell data is subsetted accordingly in order to retain only the cells and channels that are present on the toy images.

+When running the `3_GenerateToyData.Rmd` script, the following files are
+created:
+In `inst/extdata`:
+- imc.tiff files: stacks corresponding to the subsetted images.
+- mask.tiff files: masks associated with the imc.tiff files.

+In `data`, the toy dataset:
+- `pancreasImages.RData`: a `CytoImageList` object containing the images.
+- `pancreasMasks.RData`: a `CytoImageList` object containing the masks.
+- `pancreasSCE.RData`: a `SingleCellExperiment` object containing the single- cell data.